pointnetwork/point-automation/readme.md

 - Tests are not supported to run in Windows yet
 - For some tests a lot of complex and high-level processes are executed, so it can take some time to finish all the test executions.
 - Sometimes the tests fails if we have Point opened before running the test.
 Take care of this and close Point before running the tests.
-- There are issues running the Linux tests in a pipeline (WIP)